 That detracted from a record which may have totaled 26, 27 wins instead of his merely excellent 20.
 Throw in the fact that he was an emotional guy, not one to hold his tongue in check, thus earning a repution (unfairly) of being immature, or just a "thrower," as opposed to a "mounds craftsman" (see "Greg Maddux, professor).
 He would give up the go-ahead dinger, lose by a run, and the talking heads would wag "He's just good enough to lose.
 Hmmnph.
 Not elite. " The lords of baseball: a snooty, testy bunch!
 Whatever.

-Never mind that the Twins had scored only one or two runs.
+Never mind that the punchless Twins had scored only one or two runs in a boatload of his starts.
 It was his character flaw that had caused him to lose the ballgame for the TC guys, went the logic.
-Nevertheless, Bert coasted into the Hall of Fame this year, with much credit to the above Mr. Lederer.
+Nevertheless, Bert coasted into the Hall of Fame this year, with much credit due to the above-mentioned Mr. Lederer.
 He wrote tirelessly for years, in online pieces such as "It's All Dutch To Some" (2005), that helped to turn the tide in favor of Blyleven's candidacy.
 Once deferred, justice restored.

 Now, if we could just right that goofy 1973 Cy Young voting result...